CharlesR-W/crw-blog/_posts/2024-12-02-Nonlinear-Calculi.md

 We can do this way more generally too—I had to learn an appreciable bit of purer-than-I'm-used-to math stuff to really elaborate on this idea of 'naturalness', so:

 1. Possible pure math warning if you're an applied-math person.
-2. I'm quite cavalier in seeing what I can get out of my equations and not disposed right now to try and be rigorous and parsimonious about what conditions/axioms I'm using—please take the use of any pure math term like "division ring}" to mean "something like a division ring, maybe plus or minus some axioms."
+2. I'm quite cavalier in seeing what I can get out of my equations and not disposed right now to try and be rigorous and parsimonious about what conditions/axioms I'm using—please take the use of any pure math term like "division ring" to mean "something like a division ring, maybe plus or minus some axioms."
 And please watch out for any mistakes induced by this cavalierness—I’m just here to have fun :)

 ## How to Summon Forth Your Very Own Calculus Monstrosity!
 *(Feel free to skip below to the examples if you want to see where this is going before reading the ingredients list!)*